-Cal Water is committed to maintaining the beauty of the Palos Verdes Peninsula and ensuring any temporary inconveniences will be minimized.
-That is why we are working closely with the City of Rolling Hills Estates and other public officials and agencies to reduce traffic, environmental, and cultural impacts for all communities.
+Cal Water is committed to maintaining the beauty of the Palos Verdes Peninsula and ensuring any temporary inconveniences are minimized.
+That is why we are working closely with the City of Rolling Hills Estates, including other public officials and agencies, to reduce environmental, traffic, and cultural impacts for all communities.

 Here are just a few of the steps we are taking to keep life running smoothly for Peninsula residents:

-- We have established a Neighborhood Outreach Committee to meet on a quarterly basis and provide input on project updates and progress, as well as work with Cal Water to share information from and conduct outreach to the Palos Verdes Peninsula communities.
+- Neighborhood Outreach Committee (NOC): We established a Neighborhood Outreach Committee to meet on a quarterly basis, provide input on behalf of the community, and work with Cal Water to share information with Palos Verdes Peninsula residents.